Q17 (New York City bus): 1980s to present

 On December 11, 1988, when the Archer Avenue Line opened, the Q17's southern terminal was moved one block east and south to Archer Avenue and Merrick Boulevard.
 Limited-stop service during peak hours began on September 8, 2003.
 Limited-stop service was estimated to save riders traveling longer distances five minutes, and was provided by alternate Q17 trips.
 The locations of limited stops were made because they were in most case high volume transfer points, have high ridership and are spaced out to allow limited-stop service to run more quickly than local service.
 This change was announced in May 2003, and was presented to the NYC Transit Committee of the MTA Board on June 17, 2003.
 In August 2014, the northern layover area of the Q17 and Q27 was shifted from Prince Street west of Main Street near St. George's Church, to 39th Avenue and 138th Street east of Main Street.

+A 2011 Nova Bus LFS (8039) on the Q17 short turn, terminating at Horace Harding-188 St instead of completing the full route to Jamaica-Merrick Blvd.